Techlover1029/Techlover1029/README.md

 - 👋 Hi, I’m @Techlover1029
 - 👀 I’m interested in helping others with technologucal problems
-- 🌱 I’m currently learning grade 11 geometry and physics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anythin allow the lines of cybersecurity and full-stack developing
-- 📫 How to reach me ...
 - 😄 Pronouns: he, him
+- Sexuality: Bi-sexual
 - ⚡ Fun fact: im surprisingly only 13

 <!---